 - We develop a transition plan in partnership with you, your child, the new setting and specialist staff supporting your child to ensure that they enjoy a smooth transition. - You will be invited to look around the school and meet senior staff.
-Your child will also be invited to visit and stay for a short session before starting school. - You will be invited to a meeting with the Head Teacher and SENCO prior to your child starting school. - We will contact any early years settings, or other schools you child has attended to gather information about their needs. - We will contact any specialist services that support your child and ask you to invite them to a Team Around the

-Child (TAC) meeting at school to ensure that we are working in partnership to achieve the best outcomes for your child.

-- We support pupils moving to new settings and Key Stages by making opportunities available to them to attend the new setting for discreet activities, assemblies and playtimes. - When appropriate a personal transition plan will be written.
-This will be in partnership with you, your child, the new setting/class and staff supporting your child to ensure that they enjoy as smooth a transition as possible. - For children in Year 6, a SENCO transition meeting takes place each summer term where information is passed to the receiving secondary school.
+Your child will also be invited to visit and stay for a short session before starting school. - You will be invited to a meeting with the Head Teacher and SENCO prior to your child starting school. - We will contact any early years settings, or other schools you child has attended to gather information about their needs. - We will contact any specialist services that support your child and ask you to invite them to a Team Around the Child (TAC) meeting at school to ensure that we are working in partnership to achieve the best outcomes for your child. - We support pupils moving to new settings and Key Stages by making opportunities available to them to attend the new setting for discreet activities, assemblies and playtimes. - When appropriate a personal transition plan will be written.
+This will be in partnership with you, your child, the new setting/class and staff supporting your child to ensure that they enjoy as smooth a transition as possible. - For pupils in Year 6, a SENCO transition meeting takes place each summer term where information is passed to the receiving secondary school. - For pupils transitioning at the end of a Key Stage or at the end of a Year to specialist provision...Staff will support the pupil and their family make an effective and supportive transition.
+We endeavour to ensure that a member of staff can help and support, by accompanying the family on their initial visit.
+These pupils will have an